-A consumer price index of 3.5% has been assumed over the life of the Long Term Financial Plan and this has been based on current economic factors.
-It is perhaps reasonable to suggest that this assumption may well be insufficient and additional modelling will be required should that be the case.
+Within the draft LTFP a consumer price index of 3.5% has been assumed over the life of the Long Term Financial Plan been based on current economic factors at the time of drafting.
+It was noted that the assumption may well be insufficient and additional modelling will be required should that be the case.
+During the exhibition phase the ABS released a new CPI figure of 5.1%.
+The LTFP has been updated to reflect this change.
 Clearly this will place additional financial pressures on the organisation that will require further management.
 It is noted that there is, in all likelihood, a flow on effect to wages and salaries, which at this point have not been adequately modelled.